darekf77/json10/README.md

   + functionality similar to https://json5.org/, but with option to strinfify again to mix comments/json version

 ## Usage
-- in firedev isomorphic libs/apps or any NodeJS apps/libs:
+- in taon isomorphic libs/apps or any NodeJS apps/libs:
 ```ts
 import { JSON10 } from 'json10';
 ```

-- in any frontend browser apps (except firedev lib/apps)
+- in any frontend browser apps (except taon lib/apps)
 ```ts
 import { JSON10 } from 'json10/browser';
 ```